PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: PCS Regression Prediction Intervals

-\paragraph{Step 4: Generating PCS Prediction Interval for Test-Point} For a new test point $\mathbf{X}$, let $\mathcal{P} = \{\hat{f}_j(\mathbf{X}; \mathcal{D}^{(b)}); j \in [k], b \in B\}$.
+\paragraph{Step 4: Generating PCS Prediction Interval for Test-Point} For a new test point $\mathbf{X}$, let $\mathcal{P} = \{\hat{f}_j(\mathbf{X}; \mathcal{D}^{(b)}); j \in [k], b \in [B]\}$.
 Then, we produce prediction interval

-The PCS UQ algorithm consists of a few key steps that contribute to its strong performance; see \cref{sec:reg_exp}.
-We discuss the motivation behind these design choices and how they compare to conformal methods.
+The PCS-UQ algorithm consists of four key steps that contribute to its strong performance; see \cref{sec:reg_exp}.
+We discuss the motivation behind these design choices and how they compare to common conformal methods.

-\begin{enumerate}[leftmargin=*] \item \textbf{Prediction-check.} Unlike current conformal prediction methods, PCS \emph{explicitly} includes model selection by screening out models with poor prediction performance.
-This is done in order to ensure that uncertainty is only assessed using algorithms that sufficiently capture the underlying data-generating process.
-Experiments in \cref{sec:ablation} show that excluding models with poor predictive performance lead to significantly smaller intervals.
+\begin{enumerate}[leftmargin=*] \item \textbf{Prediction-check.} PCS incorporates an explicit model-checking step that screens out algorithms with poor prediction performance.
+This is done in order to ensure that uncertainty is assessed using algorithms that sufficiently capture the underlying data-generating process.
+Experiments in \cref{sec:ablation} show that excluding models with poor predictive performance leads to significantly smaller intervals.
+In general, conformal methods do not explicitly include prediction-check.
+However, in our experiment, we perform a model-checking or ``oracle-selection'' step on conformal by presenting results using particular algorithms with the best average test set performance (see \cref{sec:reg_exp}).

-\item \textbf{Assessing local uncertainty via bootstraps} To assess uncertainty from finite-samples, PCS simulates the data-collection process by constructing a set of perturbed datasets via the bootstrap.
-This universe of discrete datasets creates a \emph{pseudo-population} that allows us to assess finite-sample uncertainty.
-On the other hand, split-conformal methods only utilize one random train-calibration split which creates instability since results often vary greatly based on split.
+\item \textbf{Assessing local uncertainty via bootstraps} To assess uncertainty from finite samples, PCS simulates the data-collection process by constructing a set of perturbed datasets via the bootstrap.
+This universe of discrete datasets creates a \emph{pseudo-population} that allows us to quantify \emph{local} uncertainty.
+Specifically, by evaluating the ensemble of bootstrap models (after prediction-check) at a given data point $X$, we construct an empirical conditional distribution of the predictions.
+The quantiles of this distribution characterize the local spread of the models at $X$, providing a data-driven measure of uncertainty for the specific sample.
+On the other hand, split-conformal methods only utilize one random train-calibration split, which, while computationally efficient, can introduce variability across different splits.
+Bootstrap-based conformal methods \cite{kim2020predictive} mitigate this by leveraging multiple resampled datasets (without model checking or prediction-check); however, they aggregate bootstrap predictions into a point estimate rather than preserving the full predictive distribution, limiting their ability to characterize local uncertainty.
+Lastly, we note that using the bootstrap does impose a higher computational cost, especially on large datasets.
+We conduct a detailed analysis and discuss methods to reduce computation time in \cref{supp:reg_results}.